|

 many more.

-search through all of the text within the tax regulations,
+a computer to search through all of the text within the

-just to find out, what is taxable income, and what is
+tax regulations, just to find out, what is taxable income,

-excluded?
+and what is excluded?
 How hard does it have to be?
-Is this because
+Is

-of the irresponsibility of the Treasury, or just plain
+this because of the irresponsibility of the Treasury,

 Scammed by public servants?
 Politicians? |

-the tax rulebook is not open to interpretation.
-As with computer
+the code in the tax rulebook is not open to interpretation.

-instructions, it either compiles or it doesn't.
-Objects are
+As with computer instructions, it either compiles or it doesn't.

-declared, conditions exist, and actions occur.
-Specific instructions
+Objects are declared, conditions exist, and actions occur.
+Specific

-are coded for us to follow.
-And, the instructions are
+instructions are coded for us to follow.
+And, the instructions

 can be confirmed, absolutely, with a computer.
 According to